Have you ever wondered how to turn a pheasant’s feathers into something you can keep? Our lovely member Sophie shows us how…..

 Tie a noose knot around your backing feather about ¾ of the way down the shaft, where the brooch pin would cover.

-Then place each feather on top and tie to the bundle with a simple knot.
+Then place each feather on top and tie it to the bundle with a simple knot.

 Don’t tie them too tightly otherwise the tension in the thread will pull the feathers out of place.
 You can create simple fans by tightly tying them together and positioning them accordingly.
 Have a play around!